 Dental Bridges vs. Dental Implants

-Your dentist uses a dental bridge to replace one or several missing teeth.
-An anchor on either side of the gap supports the bridgework to hold the false tooth in place.
+Your dentist can use a dental bridge to replace one or several missing teeth.
+An anchor on either side of the gap supports the bridgework to hold the false tooth (or teeth) in place.
 We can attach attach a bridge three different ways: with natural teeth, dental implants, or a combination of the two.
 When you use the natural teeth to support the bridgework, we will place a dental crown to provide additional stability.

 As dental implants have become more advanced, we often recommend them for replacing a single lost or missing tooth; or to secure a dental bridge.
 Dental implants offer the most stable, natural functioning, and lasting treatment option for most patients.
 Our dentists are highly trained in implant dentistry, and work with patients on an individual basis to address missing teeth with the most suitable result.